Here are some ways to help your child learn the spelling of tricky words at home

 Most children have difficulty spelling some common words, such as ‘does’, ‘your’, ‘because’.

-Top tip – whichever method/s you use, try to get your child to say the letter name each time she/he writes/selects a letter, and then to say the whole word once it is complete.
+Top tip – whichever methods you use, try to get your child to say the letter name each time they write or select a letter, and then to say the whole word once it is complete.

 Get your child to practise writing the word

-• On the window or on an old bathroom tile using a dry wipe pen (Warning: make absolutely, absolutely sure that it is a dry wipe pen!)
+- On the window or on an old bathroom tile using a dry wipe pen (make doubly sure that it is a dry wipe pen!)

 Build the word